Colorado workers’ compensation insurance

 Those who are self-employed are not required to have workers’ compensation in Colorado.
 A sole proprietor or any general working partner may not be required to carry this insurance under certain circumstances.
 The same would apply for corporate officers or a member of a limited liability company (LLC).

 State requirements do not consider sole proprietors or business partners as employees, and therefore are exempt from needing to have workers’ compensation insurance.
+The exception is in the construction industry, where they must either carry workers' comp or file a form for rejection of coverage.

-However, a sole proprietor is able to elect for self-coverage, which would provide coverage for any lost wages and other important benefits in the event that a work-related accident or injury occurs.
+A sole proprietor is able to elect for self-coverage, which would provide coverage for any lost wages and other important benefits in the event that a work-related accident or injury occurs.

 Given the high costs of medical care, workers' comp is often a smart purchase for your business even when it's not required by state law.